-Theratechnologies’ shares on upward trajectory as new drug moves closer to market
+Drug maker's shares on upward trajectory as new drug moves closer to market

 Shares of specialty pharmaceutical company Theratechnologies Inc. have shot up nearly 200 per cent over the past year on the promise of a newer product – and some analysts say the run may not be over yet.

-The Montreal-based company has two products that address medical needs of people with human immunodeficiency virus (HIV): Egrifta helps to reduce excess abdominal fat in certain HIV-infected patients; while Ibalizumab, a therapy used to treat HIV patients with multidrug resistance, is awaiting approval from the U.S. Food and Drug Administration.
+The Montreal-based company has two products that address medical needs of people with human immunodeficiency virus (HIV): Egrifta, which is currently on the market, helps to reduce excess abdominal fat in certain HIV-infected patients; while Ibalizumab, a therapy used to treat HIV patients with multidrug resistance, is awaiting approval from the U.S. Food and Drug Administration.

 Follow Brenda Bouw on Twitter: @BrendaBouw